javahacks/odx-commander/README.md

 ## Getting Started

-The most important step is to select and index a single ODX data source.
-There are three options to achieve that.
+The most important step is selecting an ODX data source by one of the following options.

-Open a folder that contains the PDX file in VS Code and select _**Set or Update ODX Index**_ in the context menu of the selected PDX file.
+1. Open a folder that contains the PDX file in VS Code and select _**Set or Update ODX Index**_ in the context menu of the selected PDX file.

 ![Diagnostic Layers](./help/select-pdx.png)

-Open a folder that contains all unpacked ODX files in VS Code and select _**Set or Update ODX Index**_ in the context of the selected folder or any contained ODX file.
+2. Open a folder that contains all unpacked ODX files in VS Code and select _**Set or Update ODX Index**_ in the context of the selected folder or any contained ODX file.

 ![Diagnostic Layers](./help/select-folder.png)

-Both options above will automatically update the extension configuration 'Active Index Location' which you can also set in the settings editro directly.
+3. Both options above will automatically update the extension configuration 'Active Index Location' which you can also set in the settings editro directly.

 ![Diagnostic Layers](./help/configure-location.png)